hyperledger/iroha-2-docs/src/guide/python.md

 Note the types.
 The `EventFilter` is a type that filters out anything that isn't an event (and non-event types are beyond the scope of this tutorial).
-The `pipeline` module helps us by providing a concrete type of `EventFilter` , namely one that listens for transactions.
+The `pipeline` module helps us by providing a concrete type of `EventFilter`, namely one that listens for transactions.
 Note that we haven't used the `hash` here.

-Finally, we add a listening filter to the client.
+Finally, we add a listening filter to the client:

 ```python
 listener = cl.listen(filter)